 At the end of the day, working with your doctor is only going to help you.
 Despite the appointment anxiety you might encounter, getting your feelings off your chest to a trusted confidant and acquiring appropriate medication can do a world of good for your mental health.

-At Prairie Health, meetings with a psychiatrist are included as a part of our $99/mo care plan, a steep markdown from the traditional $300+ it usually costs to meet with a psychiatrist.
-After intake with your Care Partner, some appointments with psychiatrists can be available within the same week, whereas normally it might take 2-3 additional weeks.
+At Prairie Health, meetings with psychiatrists are offered at a steep markdown from the traditional $350+ it usually costs.
+After intake with your Care Coordinator, appointments with psychiatrists can be available within the same week, whereas normally it might take 2-3 additional weeks.
+We also offer the option of genetic testing to reduce the trial and error process associated with starting medication.
 Regardless of what psychiatrist you work with, know that you’re taking an important step by prioritizing working with a professional to improve your mental health.